Zand Iran: Name

 Since the Safavid era, Mamâlek-e Mahruse-ye Irân (Guarded Domains of Iran) was the common and official name of Iran.
 The idea of the Guarded Domains illustrated a feeling of territorial and political uniformity in a society where the Persian language, culture, monarchy, and Shia Islam became integral elements of the developing national identity.
 The concept presumably had started to form under the Mongol Ilkhanate in the late 13th-century, a period in which regional actions, trade, written culture, and partly Shia Islam, contributed to the establishment of the early modern Persianate world.

 History

 Karim Khan Zand

-Contemporary portrait of Karim Khan Zand, the founder of the dynasty (1751).
+Contemporary portrait of Karim Khan Zand, the founder of the Zand dynasty (1751).

 The dynasty was founded by Karim Khan Zand, chief of the Zand tribe, which is a tribe of Laks, a branch of Lurs who may have been originally Kurdish.
 Nader Shah moved the Zand tribe from their home in the Zagros mountains to the eastern steppes of Khorasan.
-After Nader's death, the Zand tribe, under the guidance of Karim Khan, went back to their original land.
+After Nader's death, the Zand tribe, under the guidance of Karim Khan, returned to their original land.
 After Adel Shah was made king Karim Khan and his soldiers defected from the army and along with Ali Morad Khan Bakhtiari and Abolfath Khan Haft Lang, two other local chiefs, became a major contender but was challenged by several adversaries.
 Abolfath Khan was the Vizier, Karim Khan became the army chief commander and Ali Morad Khan became the regent.